mjbenefiel/react-stuff/TM_JS/readme.md

 - One thing you might have never thought about is how does every instance of an array have all of those built in methods (splice, slice, pop, etc)?
     - it’s because those methods live on Array.prototype and when you create a new instance of Array

 <strong> Private and Public Class Fields </strong>

 - Class Fields Proposal will allow you to add instance properties directly as a property on the class without having to use the constructor method.

 - Can create private field using #

+<strong> JS inheritance and the prototype chain </strong>

+- class SubClass extends BaseClass {}
+- super() calls the constructor function of the class we're extending